 - 1. Employees may NOT use hand held cell phones, PDAs or similar wireless devices while driving a company vehicle or driving a personal vehicle on company business unless the vehicle is equipped with a hands-free speaking device. - A. Employees may not initiate telephone calls while driving unless using the voice activated feature of the hands-free device. - B. If no hands-free device is installed, let the call go to the voice mail and answer when safely stopped. - 2.
 Email and Text messaging are prohibited while driving a company vehicle or a personal vehicle on company business.

-I, have read and understood the above cellular telephone policy. he above cellular telephone policy.
+I, have read and understood the above cellular telephone policy.

-Employee (Print) Signature
+Employee (Print)

-Date

 cc: Driver file

 Motor Vehicle Record Review